 Any accredited institution of higher education in Argentina.

 Grants must begin in either August 2023 or March 2024.
-The academic calendar runs from March through November, July being generally the Winter break.
+The academic calendar runs from March through November, and July is generally winter break.
 Exceptions may be considered.

 Projects in economic development, economic integration, and U.S. studies are particularly welcome.

 The letter of invitation must include the course(s) that the U.S. scholar is expected to teach as well as the research projects in which s(he) will participate in, if any.
 It must be signed by the highest school/department authority.

 Applicants are encouraged to register qualified language evaluator, such as a language instructor or a translator, to conduct the external assessment in the application.
 Being a native speaker alone does not qualify an individual to conduct the assessment.

 Applicants who are native speakers do not need to complete an external evaluation.